Skip to main content

 Server Side System Fonts

 The system fonts installed on the server are used for burning in subtitles and rendering cover images.
-How to install them depends on the operating system.
+How to install them depends on the operating system or if a container is being used.

 Client Side System Fonts